nuxeo/nuxeo-bench-site/content/11b-documents.md

 We cannot prevent such operations from becoming more expensive when the volume increases.
 However, we can scale-out the processing to make them execute faster.

-**Redindex @3B**
+**Re-Index @3B**

-To maximize the re-indexing speed, we did 2 things:
+To maximize the re-indexing speed, we did two things:

 - increased the number of Nuxeo nodes to 9
 - scaled out the Elasticsearch cluster to 16 nodes (m5.4xlarge)

-We then ran the Reindex:
+We then ran the re-index:

-- Reindexed 3B documents in 24h
+- Re-indexed 3B documents in 24h
 - Indexing throughput at 36K docs/s

 <img src="/images/11b/20-phase1-3B-reindex.png" alt="Phase 1: 3B re-index" width="600px">

-Once the Reindexing completed, we scaled down:
+Once the re-indexing completed, we scaled down:

 - Nuxeo worker nodes back to 2
 - Elasticsearch cluster scaled down to 12 `r5.2xlarge`

 We executed the scale down while running a Gatling test and saw:

 - no impact for CRUD and Navigation workload
 - increased search response time by 30%